nalonso2/ILTheory/README.md

 # ILTheory
-Code used to produce the main results for the soon to be posted paper, 'A Theoretical Framework for Inference Learning'
+Code used to produce the main results for the soon to be published paper, 'A Theoretical Framework for Inference Learning'.